Inspiring Wishes

 2. Exposure to Unpredictability or Chaos

 Growing up in a home where moods shifted abruptly or circumstances changed without warning requires a child to remain constantly on guard.
 This early unpredictability often translates into adult hyper-vigilance, a state where your nervous system is always scanning for potential threats.
-You might find yourself easily startled, highly attuned to other people’s micro-expressions, or deeply uncomfortable with sudden changes in plans.
-While this awareness kept you safe in the past, it can lead to chronic exhaustion in the present.

-Actionable Practice: Practice a mindful grounding exercise when you feel overwhelmed by unexpected changes.
 Look around your immediate environment and name five objects you can see, four you can touch, three you can hear, two you can smell, and one you can taste, allowing your nervous system to recognize that you are safe in this current moment.

 A small child standing on a stool to wash dishes in a realistic kitchen, wearing an oversized apron.